This post provides many fun and interesting things to do in Las Vegas in March.

 NOTE: Many of these shows are included with various tourist passes in Las Vegas, allowing you to save money on tickets.

-8. Visit America's First Permanant Punk Rock Museum
+8. Visit America's First Permanent Punk Rock Museum

-Newly opened in 2023 is The Punk Rock Museum, what some are calling a "Love Letter to Punk".
+Just opened a year ago, the Punk Rock Museum is what some are calling a "Love Letter to Punk".

 You'll find such items as Devo's energy dome helmets, Debbie Harry's Vultures shirt, and interactive exhibits that include musical instruments.

-It will also share the story of punk, and explain how it's impacted future generations of musicans.
+It will also share the story of punk, and explain how it's impacted future generations of musicians.

 All of this can be found at 1422 Western Avenue, not far from The Strip.